dentarg/auth0-blog/_posts/2017-03-23-brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts.markdown

 - 2016-11-21-building-and-authenticating-nodejs-apps
 ---

 JSON Web Tokens are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.
 They can be digitally signed or encrypted and there are several algorithms that can be employed in signing a JWT.
-In this article, we'll look at the two most common algorithms and discover how you can brute force a JWT signed with one to output it's secret key!
+In this article, we'll look at the two most common algorithms and discover how using weak keys can allow malicious parties to brute force the secret key from the JWT.

 ## What is a JSON Web Token?